 The aerotriangulation (AT) phase of the project was performed by QSI using digital AT methods to establish the network of photogrammetric control required for the compilation phase.
-The images from all 81 flight lines were adjusted in three separate blocks.
-Project NC1406B-TB-C was covered entirely by block one containing flightlines 300 through 345.
+The NC images from all 81 flight lines were adjusted in three separate blocks.
+Project NC1407A-TB-C was covered entirely by block one containing flightlines 300 to 304.
 The Intergraph ImageStation Automatic Triangulation (ISAT) software (ver.
 6.1) was used to perform automatic point measurements and interactive point measurements of tie points.
-Upon successful completion of the aerotriangulation process, the ISAT software provided the RMS of the standard deviations of the residuals for each aerotriangulated ground point, which were used to compute a predicted horizontal circular error of 0.2 meters based on a 95% confidence level for block one.
+Upon successful completion of the aerotriangulation process, the ISAT software provided the RMS of the standard deviations of the residuals for each aerotriangulated ground point which were used to compute a predicted horizontal circular error of 0.2 meters based on a 95% confidence level for block one.
 For further information see the Aerotriangulation Report on file with other project data within the RSD Electronic Data Library.

 The project database consists of project parameters and options, camera calibration data, interior orientation parameters, ground control parameters, adjusted exterior orientation parameters, and positional listing of all measured points.
-Positional data is referenced to the North American Datum of 1983 (NAD 83) and the North American Vertical Datum of 1988 (NAVD88).
+Positional data is referenced to the North American Datum of 1983 (NAD 83).